valeriangalliat/twdump/README.md

 Repeat the last operation (updating the `--max` value everytime) until you have everything (the script will end without error).

-Note that the API will return only your last 3,200.
-If you have more tweets, you'd better download your Twitter archive (from the settings page) and convert it to `twdump`'s format.
+Note that the API will return only your last 3,200 tweets.
+If you have more, you'd better download your Twitter archive (from the settings page) and convert it to `twdump`'s format.